 The oldest flat shoe trick in the book

 If you still want to look feminine and have a similar effect to a pair of heeled courts, try a pointed toe flat.
 I’ve said it many times, but there’s something about that pointed or almond-shaped toe that mimics the feeling you get from a pair of heels, and it also helps to lengthen your legs.
 Plus, if you find a shoe with a low cut vamp (that just means it shows more of your foot, and preferably some toe cleavage) you’ll give your legs even more of a helping hand.
-This summer there are more of the softer, rounded toe shapes around, but if it’s slightly elongated (rather than like a traditional ballet shoe) it will have the same effect.
+This seasons there are plenty of softer, rounded toe shapes around, but if it’s slightly elongated (rather than like a traditional ballet shoe) it will have the same effect, as will this winter’s square toe.
 These are the perfect shoes to wear with a shift or fitted dress.

 Fancy some fancy flats?

 How about a bit of embellishment?
-I know some women feel they need to compensate for the lack of heels by wearing really snazzy flats and although I don’t agree that you have to do this, there are some lovely shoes in the style that work really well for a wedding.
-If sparkles aren’t your thing, look for snake-effect leather, or another feature like ribbons and ruffles, which are everywhere at the moment.
+I know some women feel they need to compensate for the lack of heels by wearing really snazzy flats and although I don’t agree that you have to do this, there are some lovely shoes in the style that work really well for a wedding, particularly as we get closer to Christmas.
+If sparkles aren’t your thing, look for snake-effect leather, or another feature like ribbons and ruffles.
+These from Charles & Keith can be tied either in front of or behind the ankle.

 White isn’t just for the bride

-I also think white shoes are an absolute winner, particularly if you’re going for something more masculine.
+I also think white (and off-white) shoes are an absolute winner, particularly if you’re going for something more masculine.
 I felt great in my monks from Northern Cobbler (sadly they’re not available anymore).
 This is a good option for anyone wearing trousers, though I would advise picking something cropped or rolling up the hems so you show your ankles.
 It’s MUCH more flattering.
-Metallic menswear-inspired styles also work really well as they’re snazzier than your average brogue!
+And as it’s winter, I 100% sanction the use of ankle boots.
+Pair with a long floral dress for a slick on-trend look.

 I hope that helps any of you looking for wedding guest shoes (or brides-to-be come to that – because why shouldn’t the bride wear flats too?).
 The best thing of all is that you can invest in a pair of shoes you’re likely to wear again; all of these would looking brilliant just with a simple white shirt and jeans.
 As usual I’d love to hear what you think.
 Have you worn flats to a wedding?
 Do you find it a scary prospect?
 Would you go as far as trainers?!
 Leave comments below.